dmcochener/DadJokes/README.md

 ---
 ## Basic Features
-- Created using MVC, C# and ASP.Net
+- Created using C# - Asp.NET MVC
 - Utilizes the API "I Can Haz Dad Jokes"
+- Connects to API using HttpClient
 - Options for searching by term or random joke
-- Sorts search results by word count
+- Groups search results by word count (short, mid, long)
 - Includes Unit Tests for main functionality
-- Focus on back-end, used simple BootStrap for styling
+- Focuses on back-end, used simple BootStrap for styling

 ---